openpmix/openpmix.github.io/support/faq/avoid-hwloc-dup.md

 Note that PMIx itself requires access to HWLOC information in order to provide several of its features.
 Thus, if the host does not provide a topology to the PMIx library, the library itself will most likely create one for its own use.
-Hosts that wish to access the PMIx version of the topology tree (e.g., if the host wants to take advantage of the PMIx shared memory support) can obtain the required rendezvous information in the same manner as a client - i.e., by appropriate use of PMIx_Load_topology.
+Hosts that wish to access the PMIx version of the topology tree (i.e., if the host chooses not to create the topology for itself and let PMIx do it instead) can obtain a pointer to the topology thru a call to PMIx_Load_topology.